npipal/MoneyBall/README.md

 The overall goal of this project is to help predict whether or not a team will make the Playoffs.
 The feature columns that are taken into consideration are League, Year, RunsScored, RunsAllowed, Wins, OnBasePercentage, SluggingPercentage, Batting Average, and GamesPlayed.
 With the target columns being whether or not the team made the Playoffs

-Below you will find the scores of each model and their scores after manipulating the hyperparameters:
+Below you will find the scores of the Default Model Evaluation for RandomForest and the Hypertuned Model for RandomForest:

 Default Random Forest Model Evaluation: